How Much Does It Cost to Adopt?

 How Much Does It Cost for Transportation?

 All adopters are responsible for arranging transportation for their adopted horse.
+Discuss this with Ginger Grimes at the time of adoption.
 Click Here for a List of Horse Shippers.

 Can Horses Be Adopted Out of State?